expressive-code/expressive-code/packages/astro-expressive-code/README.md

   If your site's theme switcher requires a different approach, you can customize the selectors using this option.
 For example, if you want to use class names instead of a data attribute, you could set this option to a function that returns `.theme-${theme.name}` instead.

   If you want to prevent the generation of theme-specific CSS rules altogether, you can set this to `false` or return it from the function.

+### `cascadeLayer`

+- Type: `string`
+- Default: `''`

+- Allows to specify a CSS cascade layer name that should be used for all generated CSS styles.

+  If you are using [cascade layers](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_layers) on your site to control the order in which CSS rules are applied, set this option to a non-empty string, and Expressive Code will wrap all of its generated CSS styles in a `@layer` rule with the given name.

 ### `customizeTheme`